Frequently asked charges questions

 When will I get my first higher bill?

-How much will my bill be increased?
+How much has my bill increased by?

 Why are the increases different depending on my tariff?

 This is primarily because of the existing typical bill values for each tariff type.
-Our underlying unit rates for variable charges are increasing by the same percentage.
-This is across each tariff type.
-While our fixed charges are increasing consistently across all tariff types.
-Percentage increases for metered and assessed household customers is higher than for unmetered.
+Our underlying unit rates for variable charges have increased by the same percentage.
+This applies across each tariff type.
+Our fixed charges have increased consistently across all tariff types.

 Do the new charges apply to all customers or just specific regions/plans?